 Casey Grammar School recognises that success is measured individually.
-Casey Grammar nourishes and fosters the needs of each student to ensure everyone has the opportunity to become the very best version of themselves.
+Casey Grammar School nourishes and fosters the needs of each student to ensure everyone has the opportunity to become the very best version of themselves.

-Whatever your hopes, dreams or future goals may be; Casey Grammar is there throughout the education journey to support and guide students to a bright future backed by dedicated teachers to pursue their dreams; whatever they may be.
+Whatever your hopes, dreams or future goals may be; Casey Grammar School is there throughout the education journey to support and guide students to a bright future backed by dedicated teachers.

 Religious and Spiritual